getodk/docs/docs-syntax-guide.rst

   Page content is here...

-You can also wrap the title in two lines of asterisks.
+You can alternatively wrap the title in two lines of asterisks, in some cases.
+(This should not be your default choice.)

 .. code-block:: rst